ignasgr/sudoku-image-solver/README.md

 </p>
 <br/>

-While perspect transform for the above example is fairly straight forward given the image was originally taken from a top-down view, the below example demonstrates the script's ability to handle cases where the image is taken at an angle.
+Given the image in the above example was originally taken from a top-down view, the perspective transform seems trivial.
+The below example demonstrates the script's ability to handle cases where the image is taken at an angle.

 <br/>
 <p align="middle">